epfl-ada/ada-2021-project-fadalbazooka/README.md

 **3) Sentiment analysis: Analysis of quotes**

 We started the sentiment analysis by seeking for libraries that have such functions.
-We compared the 2 most popular we found in "NLP_testing.ipynb" and concluded we will use the NLTK library in this study.
+We compared the 2 most popular we found in ```NLP_testing.ipynb``` and concluded we will use the ```NLTK library in this study.

 It will allow us to give an appreciation score to the quotes we selected for this study, and to further analyze them in the next parts of the project.